profmikegreene/sakai_docker/dev/README.md

 A suite of tools for developing Sakai using Docker Swarm.

+## profmikegreene changes

+* moved from haproxy to nginx-proxy
+* dns support on localhost
+* moved proxy out of sakai swarm into it's own swarm to support all localhost development

 ### Features
 Features of the files you will find here: